 Erie, PA 16546-0001

-CDs are accepted January 1-31st, and scholarships are announced March 1st.
+Portfolios are accepted through December 6, 2016, and scholarships are announced early January.
 Should any winner choose not to accept the award, the scholarship can be awarded to the next person in rank.
 Awards are renewable yearly upon favorable review of the department.

 Every precaution will be taken to protect submissions.
-However, the Art Department and the University are not responsible for damages or loss of submitted materials.
+However, the Art Department or the University is not to be held responsible for any damage or loss that may occur.

 Art Students at Mercyhurst University are encouraged to pursue individual goals.
 Students are challenged to develop their creative potential through the varied experiences and disciplines of the art field.
 Art department sponsored field trips, art. art education, and art therapy clubs, slide lectures, workshops, and exhibitions provide enrichment for students.